eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 	cd projet

 To better understand this project, take a look on "data.csv" file.
-(Important : the semicolon separator must be desactived, but the coma separator must be actived) If you have "gopen" on linux you can use :
+(Important : the semicolon separator must be desactived, but the coma separator must be actived).
+If you have "gopen" on linux you can use :
   	```
 	gopen data.csv